-The proposed floor plan combines the three existing separate tenant spaces into a single storefront business.
-The majority of the interior improvements would involve construction of new demising walls to create new rooms including a retail sales area, a reception with check-in lobby, and "back-of-house" areas.

-The "back-of-house" areas include storage room, manager's office, employee break room, and restrooms.
-A new glass divider wall would separate the reception lobby from the retail sales area.
-Below is a floor area summary of the 2,992-square-foot tenant space.
+The proposed interior improvements involve construction of new demising walls to create new rooms for the storefront business.
+The new rooms include a retail sales area, a reception with check-in lobby, and "back-of-house" areas.
+The "back-of-house" areas include storage areas, offices, an electrical room, an employee break room, restrooms, and an order processing room.
+The proposed retail sales area is a separate room connected to the check-in lobby by a doorway.
+Below is a floor area summary of the 2,559-square-foot tenant space.